jacknikola/conky-OpenMandriva/README.md

 - NEED PACKAGES conky lib64c++ lib64c++abi lib64unwind1.0 lua AND imlib2 libxft imv imagemagick for proper image support. lib64imlib2-devel required. libxft-devel recommended. imv for display. imagemagick for image conversion, use latest version and install with an asterisk.

-- Please check the basic example provided in example directory for a basic slideshow. example directory MUST BE DELETED before attempting to compile, assume compilation failure otherwise.
+- Please check the basic example provided in example directory for a basic slideshow.
+The example directory MUST BE DELETED before attempting to compile, assume compilation failure otherwise.

 - RECOMMENDED TO DOWNLOAD LATEST RELEASE FROM BRNDNMTTHWS; RECOMMENDED TO CREATE A SYMLINK "conky"; sudo cp ~/conky /usr/bin; sudo chmod x+ /usr/bin/conky